ronitsohal05/gymbro/README.md

 ## Features

 - **Conversational AI**: Chat with GymBro to get personalized workout or nutrition advice.
+- **Real-Time Speech-to-Speech Mode**: Ongoing development to support fully natural conversations, where GymBro listens and speaks in real-time—no typing required.
 - **Intelligent Classification**: Classifies user input into categories: workout, nutrition, or logging.
 - **Structured Logging**: Extracts and logs structured meal and workout data with user confirmation.
 - **User Authentication**: JWT-secured endpoints using Flask-JWT-Extended.